 I strongly encourage you to read Woodworking For Mere Mortals blog post about this project.
 He has a great YouTube video showing step-by-step directions to build his crafting table.
 We modified the size and supplies to suit our needs. and called it an ironing board.
 Feel free to ask any questions you might have about our modifications in the comments below!

 You can also see that it hides the electrical box perfectly!

 I showed my followers how this bad boy works on IGTV – here it is for you to watch too!

 The board will be padded and covered like an ironing board.
 I will also paint the wood to match the walls.
 When that task gets finished, I will be sure to let you see it!

 staging and video recording wall

 The texture of the T1-11 adds to the cozy, farmhouse style we love.
-In fact, our dining room, living room and one of our bathrooms has this type of wall treatment!
+In fact, our dining room, living room, and one of our bathrooms have this type of wall treatment!

 Isn’t that a nice texture?
 I did just a light sanding on the 4’8′ sheets before bringing it into the house.
 The light sanding helped to preserve the texture of the board.
 This is an easy and fast way to bring farmhouse interest to a room!